RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

     env.add_source_files(env.modules_sources, src_list)

 This allows for powerful possibilities using Python to construct the file list using loops and logic statements.
-Look at some modules that ship with Godot by default for examples.
+Look at some modules that ship with Rebel Engine by default for examples.

 To add include directories for the compiler to look at you can append it to the